fa2k/raredisease-configs/README.md

 updates to the pipeline.

 The reference datasets are stored under `refData`.
 Most of the reference data have to be downloaded or generated (see below).
+Some small files are tracked in git and don't need to be downloaded. `refData` contains some configuration files, not just reference data.

 Scripts to download or prepare the reference files are under `scripts`.

 # Nextflow version